Bhundu Boys: Current whereabouts

 Guitarist Rise Kagona was divorced and went to live in Scotland.
 He wrote a short account of the band's history.
 He played in Rise Kagona and the Jit Jive Band, who frequently performed in northern England and Scotland.
 He co-wrote and sang on "She Told You So" on Ben Avison's 2013 Good Day Mr. Magpie album.
 He also played with Doug Veitch, recording an album, Tanzwa Nekutambura, in 2007.
 Rise Kagona died following a long illness in Scotland on September 17, 2024, aged 62.

 Kuda Matimba lived in London as of 2007, playing with Harare, a group he started in 2005 together with Kenny Chitsvatsva.
 He had lost contact with Rise Kagona.

 Moyo Tembo, son of Biggie Tembo, formed a group called The Chinhoyi Superstars, who released their debut single "Woiteyiko".

 Biggie Tembo Jr., a second son of Biggie Tembo, has followed in his father's footsteps and released his debut album, Rwendo, in 2010.
 He was convicted of assault against a woman in 2015.

+As of 2024 Kenny Chitsvatsva was the only surviving original member of the band.
+He had been working as a minicab driver in London in 2018.
+In 2021, Chitsvatsva teamed up with sungura musician Liversay Matamba to record a COVID-19-themed song.